 - Filters would take up space which companies prefer to reserve instead for entertainment

 - The current laws allow cruise ships to approach the coast even without filters if they have “clean” fuel.
-Clean fuel on ships, however, contains up to 1500 times more sulphur than land fuel does.
+Clean fuel on ships, however, contains up to 1500 times more sulfur than land fuel does.

 In order to answer the concerns raised by Venetians regarding the pollution caused by cruise ships, companies have signed and publicized their “Venice Blue Flag” voluntary agreement, with the promise to make use of BTZ fuel when approaching Venice.
-BTZ fuel is an oil with less than 0,1% sulphur, far below the Italian national requirement of <1,5% when in urban areas.
+BTZ fuel is an oil with less than 0,1% sulfur, far below the Italian national requirement of <1,5% when in urban areas.

 We salute with excitement this kind of voluntary agreements.
-Unfortunately, upon inspection by the port authorities, these companies are actually being fined for not respecting the national requirements and using instead fuel with 2,8% sulphur (Venice, 18/07/2015).
+Unfortunately, upon inspection by the port authorities, these companies are actually being fined for not respecting the national requirements and using instead fuel with 2,8% sulfur (Venice, 18/07/2015).
 How reliable!

 Let us summarize this last point.
 Cars fuel has a 0,001% limit, companies promised to respect a voluntary 0,1% limit, the Law imposes a 1,5% limit within 12 miles from the coast.
-Upon inspection, companies are found to be using fuel with 2,8% sulphur, a value 2.800 times higher than the one allowed for cars.
+Upon inspection, companies are found to be using fuel with 2,8% sulfur, a value 2.800 times higher than the one allowed for cars.

 Effects on the local environment

 Besides the aforementioned air pollution, there are several other effects caused directly by Cruise Ships or human intervention looking to accommodate ever growing cruise ships in the lagoon.